-- 2.5.1.
-As part of the design review process for new construction projects disturbing equal to or greater than one acre, including projects less than one acre that are part of a larger common plan of development or sale, review contracts to ensure that they meet the Control Measure Design Standards defined in Part 2.5.8.
-See Part 2.5.14.
-Compliance Schedule for existing projects. - 2.5.2.
-Invite the appropriate city, county, and/or drainage district staff to meet at least annually to discuss recently constructed or proposed new developments and how they may impact the water quality downstream. - 2.5.3.
-Within two (2) years of the effective date of this Permit, provide and document training to appropriate permittee staff with construction planning and/or oversight duties, and other staff as deemed appropriate, to provide education on stormwater runoff, and to communicate the expectations for meeting the Control Measure Design Standards defined in Part 2.5.8. - 2.5.4.
-Implement a closeout procedure such that newly installed post-construction stormwater control measures can be cleaned and are in working order as designed prior to closing out contracts. - 2.5.5.
-Upon closeout of new construction projects, include maintenance requirements and as-built specifications for newly installed permanent post-construction stormwater control measures into a plan or system which integrates into existing facility management procedures for the BSFB.

-- 2.5.6.
-Retain construction as-built designs and maintenance requirements for all Control Measures installed for the purpose of meeting the Control Measure Design Standards defined in Part 2.5.8. and New Development Planning Procedures for Specific Industrial Activities defined in Part 2.5.15. for the life of the Control Measures.
-This requirement applies to vegetative and soil management requirements, minimization of directly connected impervious areas, and other green infrastructure practices designed to meet the requirements in Part 2.5.8. - 2.5.7.
-Inspect at a minimum, annually, all Control Measures installed for the purpose of meeting the Control Measure Design Standards defined in Part 2.5.8. and Newly Development Planning Procedures for Specific Industrial Activities defined in Part 2.5.15. to ensure that they are being maintained in a manner which meets their intended design.
-This requirement applies to vegetative and soil management requirements, minimization of directly connected impervious areas, and other green infrastructure practices designed to meet the requirements in Part 2.5.8. - 2.5.8.
-Control Measure Design Standards.
-The Permittee's requirements and oversight must be implemented to address selection, installation, implementation, and maintenance of Control Measures using one of the following design standards: - 2.5.8.1.
-Water Quality Capture Volume (WQCV) Standard: The Control Measure is designed to provide treatment and/or infiltration of the water quality capture volume (WQCV), and: - 100 % of the covered development project is captured, except the Permittee may exclude an area not to exceed the lesser of 1 acre or 20% of the covered development project when the Permittee has determined that it is not practicable to capture runoff from portions of the site that will not drain towards Control Measures, and implementation of a separate Control Measure for that portion of the site is not practicable (e.g., stabilized driveway access that drains directly to the street). - Detention of the WQCV shall be a minimum of 12 hours but shall be extended as needed to meet the Control Measure requirements of this Permit.
-This does not apply to stormwater runoff that is treated with filtration (e.g., bioretention) or is infiltrated (e.g., permeable pavement, etc.).
-Evaluation of the minimum drain time shall be based on the pollutant removal mechanism and functionality of the Control Measure implemented.
-Consideration of drain time shall include maintaining vegetation necessary for operation of the Control Measure (e.g., wetland vegetation). - 2.5.8.2.
-Pollutant Removal Standard: The control measure(s) is designed to treat at a minimum the 80th percentile runoff-storm event for 100% of the applicable development site.
-The control measure(s) shall be designed to treat stormwater runoff in a manner expected to reduce the event mean concentration of total suspended solids (TSS) to a median value of 30 mg/L or less.
-The permittee may determine this based on design specifications and proper installation, operation and maintenance of the control measure.
-The permittee is not required to confirm performance through effluent monitoring. - 2.5.8.3.
-If the permittee determines and documents that it is not practicable to capture runoff from portions of the site that will not drain towards control measures, then the permittee can exclude up to 20%, not to exceed 1 acre of the applicable development site area.
-At a minimum, the permittee must document the following if excluding any parts of the applicable development site from treatment:
+- 2.5.3 For all new development and redevelopment construction projects which will disturb one acre or greater of land, including projects less than one acre that are part of a larger common plan of development or sale, meet with appropriate city, county, and/or drainage district staff to discuss recently constructed or proposed new developments within the MS4 and how they may impact the water quality downstream. - 2.5.4 Within two years of the effective date of this Permit, provide and document training to all planning staff and contracting officers to provide education on stormwater runoff, and to communicate the expectations for meeting the Control Measure Design Standards defined in Part 2.5.9. - 2.5.5 Implement a closeout procedure such that newly installed post-construction stormwater control measures can be cleaned and are in working order as designed prior to closing out contracts. - 2.5.6 Upon closeout of new construction projects, include maintenance requirements and as-built specifications for newly installed permanent post-construction stormwater control measures into a plan or system which integrates into existing facility management procedures for the Permittee. - 2.5.7 Retain construction as-built designs and maintenance requirements for all Control Measures installed for the purpose of meeting the Control Measure Design Standards defined in Part 2.5.9 and New Development Planning Procedures for Specific Industrial Activities defined in Part 2.5.10 for the life of the Control Measures.
+This requirement also applies to vegetative and soil management requirements, minimization of directly connected impervious areas, and other green infrastructure practices designed to meet the infiltration requirements in Part 2.5.9.2. - 2.5.8 Inspect at a minimum, annually, all Control Measures planned and installed during the Permit term for the purpose of meeting the Control Measure Design Standards defined in Part 2.5.9 and New Development Planning Procedures for Specific Industrial Activities defined in Part 2.5.10 to ensure that they are being maintained in a manner which meets their intended design.
+This requirement applies to vegetative and soil management requirements, minimization of directly connected impervious areas, and other green infrastructure practices designed to meet the infiltration requirements in Part 2.5.9.2. - 2.5.9 Control Measure Design Standards.
+The Permittee's requirements and oversight must be implemented to address selection, installation, implementation, and maintenance of Control Measures using one of the following design standards: - 2.5.9.1 Water Quality Capture Volume (WQCV) Standard: The Control Measure is designed to provide treatment and/or infiltration of the water quality capture volume (WQCV), and: - 100 % of the covered development project is captured, except the Permittee may exclude an area not to exceed the lesser of 1,000 square feet or 1 % of the covered development project when the Permittee has determined that it is not practicable to capture runoff from portions of the site that will not drain towards Control Measures, and implementation of a separate Control Measure for that portion of the site is not practicable (e.g., driveway access that drains directly to the street).